In many but not all cases, car insurance is more expensive for a leased car (or financed car) than it is for a car you own. We explain why.

 • Comprehensive pays to replace stolen cars and covers damage from fire, vandalism, animal strikes, flooding, and fallen objects.
 Collision insurance covers damage to your car from accidents.
 Both have deductibles.
 That’s the amount you pay before your insurance kicks in.
 Deductible amounts are usually $250, $500, or $1,000.
 The higher your deductible, the lower your rate.
 You typically have a deductible of no more than $500.

-Insurance coverage when you buy a car without a loan
+How insurance coverage works when you buy a car without a loan

 • You can buy less coverage down to the state minimum liability requirements.